Doctor of Physical Therapy – Program Features

 - Employment Rate – 100% (2018 – 2020)

 The employment rate for the Physical Therapy Program at Maryville University is the percentage of graduates who were employed as physical therapists within six months of passing the licensure examination.

 More than 120,000 physical therapists are licensed in the U.S. today, treating nearly one million people every day.
 Employment in areas of orthopedic outpatient and hospital-based facilities, sports medicine, acute care, long-term care, rehabilitation centers, pediatric facilities, skilled nursing facilities and home health care are available for licensed physical therapists.
 The median salary for a physical therapist in the Midwest is $73,000.
 The median salary for a new physical therapy graduate is $60,000.

-The Physical Therapy Program at Maryville University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
+The Physical Therapy Program at Maryville University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call 314-529-9523 or email email@example.com.